quirijndubois/uva-guessr/README.md

 ```

 ## Contributing
-If you read this and want to contribute, please just add some rooms to the rooms.csv.
+If you read this and want to contribute, please just add some rooms to the locations.csv.
 For now this is a bit tedious, because you have to manually check if each room exists and has panorama images on https://rooster.uva.nl